 Retinol is one of the very few over-the-counter drugstore anti-aging skincare ingredients that can provide the most consistent and visual improvement in the skin.
 By improvement, I mean brighter, clearer skin, improved skin texture, and a reduction in pore size.
 Over time, retinol can also help with hyperpigmentation, fine lines, wrinkles, and even acne.

 Today the drugstore has an expansive selection of effective retinol treatments, some of which rival their more expensive luxury counterparts.
 Before we get into all of the retinol goodness that the drugstore offers, let’s take a look at what retinol is and how it works.

 What is Retinol?

 Retinol is a derivative of vitamin A. Retinol is a type of retinoid, which is the umbrella term used for vitamin A derivatives.
-Discovered in 1909, retinol was first formulated in 1947.
+Although discovered in 1909, retinol wasn’t formulated until 1947.
 As a supplement, it is used to treat vitamin A deficiency, but we love it for other reasons, especially its topical use as an anti-aging treatment.

-Retinol increases cell turnover and collagen production, smoothes the skin, reduces pigmentation, prevents wrinkles, improves acne, improves skin texture and radiance, and even affects gene expression.
+Retinol effectively treats photoaging, increases cell turnover and collagen production, smoothes the skin, reduces hyperpigmentation, prevents wrinkles, improves acne, improves skin texture and radiance, and even affects gene expression.
 That’s quite an impressive list.
 But before you go to the drugstore and pick up the first retinol that you come across, it’s important to understand the difference between retinoid products.

 The Different Types of Retinoids